LukiDS/image/README.md

 This is one of the golang versions of a En-/Decoder for the QOI - Format.

-Be aware that this project is not really optimized for speed or memory usage in any way, but it gets the job done.
+Be aware that this project is not really optimized for speed or memory usage.

 If speed is a concern, please save the image-file to a buffer before passing it to the En-/Decoder.